2026 & 2027 Mindful Adventure Retreats

 National Geographic Nepal September 25th - October 4th, 2026

-Mountains, Monasteries & Mindful Moments
+Mountains, Monasteries & Mindful Moments (65% Sold Out)

 Join us for a National Geographic Mindful Adventure Retreat through the sacred landscapes of Nepal, the birthplace of the Buddha and a land where awe-inspiring Himalayan peaks meet the timeless rhythm of devotion.